quanhua92/ansible-redis-sentinel/README.md

 ## Notice

-The configuration for Redis and Sentinel are defined in `redis.conf.j2` and `sentinel.conf.j2`.
+1. The configuration for Redis and Sentinel are defined in `redis.conf.j2` and `sentinel.conf.j2`.
 The playbook explicitly uses `:` to separate each line and use `regexp` to update the corresponding file on the server.
 Therefore, the playbook will only touch the necessary setting and doesn't modify any other default settings.
+2. Make sure that the `role` in `inventory` is correct before running the playbook.
+For example, if the Sentinel changes the master to a replica.
+You need to change the `role` to match the current master-replica setup.
+Otherwise, the playbook will mess up the setting of Sentinel.